 The Transfer/Adult Student Orientation is designed for students who are transferring 20 or more college hours from another college or university or an adult student.
 Adult students are defined as students that are 25 years of age or older who are attending college for the first time, or are returning after an extended absence.

 What Students Can Expect

 During your orientation, you will:

-The program begins at 9 a.m. with the official University Welcome for you and your parents/family.
-Following the Welcome, you and your parents/family will have sperate schedules and will reconnect at the end of the day.
-You will then meet your Orientation Leader (AMIGO) and a small group of other transfer and adult students.
-You will attend orientation with this small group and learn about University resources, academic requirements and college life.
+The program begins at 8:45 a.m. with the official University Welcome for you and your parents/family.
+Following the Welcome, you and your parents/family will have separate schedules.
+You will then meet other transfer students and learn about University resources, academic requirements and opportunities.

 In the afternoon you will meet with an academic advisor and register for classes.
 At the end of the day you will receive your official student ID (Eagle Access Card) and find out more about becoming a Screaming Eagle!